Heigvd/Wegas/readme.md

 ------------------------
 In the NetBeans installation directory (e.g. C:\Program Files\NetBeans 7.x), edit the etc\netbeans.conf startup configuration.
 (On both Windows 7 and Linux, you will need to edit the permissions on this file to grant your user the rights to modify it.)

-*  *optional*oFrce utf-8
+*  *optional* Force utf-8
    Addn -J-Dfile.encoding=UTF-8 to netbeans_default_options line in netbeans.conf.
-*  To increase the heap memory available to the IDE, replace the -J-Xms32m JVM parameter with the following:
+*  *optional* To increase the heap memory available to the IDE, replace the -J-Xms32m JVM parameter with the following:
    -J-Xms384m
-*  To increase the IDE's permanent generation space (memory used for classes and static instances), replace the -J-XX:PermSize=32m JVM parameter with the following:
+*  *optional* To increase the IDE's permanent generation space (memory used for classes and static instances), replace the -J-XX:PermSize=32m JVM parameter with the following:
    -J-XX:PermSize=128m
-*  Add the following parameters to improve garbage collection performance:
+*  *optional* Add the following parameters to improve garbage collection performance:
    -J-XX:+UseConcMarkSweepGC -J-XX:+CMSClassUnloadingEnabled -J-XX:+CMSPermGenSweepingEnabled
-*  If you ever connect through a VPN, the following JVM setting will prevent connection refusals when accessing network resources (e.g. SVN and Maven repositories) through the IDE:
+*  *optional* If you ever connect through a VPN, the following JVM setting will prevent connection refusals when accessing network resources (e.g. SVN and Maven repositories) through the IDE:
    -J-Djava.net.preferIPv4Stack=true